 I'm having problems to pass emissions.
 I already took my van to a three trained technicians and they couldn't find anything wrong.
 The level of NOx is a 2.5 were it should be a 2.
 I really would apreciate any help on this matter.
 There is no codes stores at the computer.
 Replace a spark plugs, did a good tune up still failing.

-High Nox on 2001 Chevrolet Express 1500 Question: High Nox
+High Nox on 2001 Chevrolet Express 1500

 The thermostat wasn't working I replaced it and NOx went a little bit higher when tested again, the van has two catalytic converters they look good visually but you are right there are 10 years old probably a good idea just to replace them.
 Thanks FIX IT Previus owner changed a wrong catalytic converter, I replaced with an obd II converter an it Pass.
 Thanks